-Investments that are not evidenced by securities that exist in physical or bookentry form include investments in open-ended mutual or alternative investment funds.
+Investments that are not evidenced by securities that exist in physical or book-entry form include investments in open-ended mutual or alternative investment funds.

 The Plan's investments other than cash held by its administrative manager, are segregated into a separate account and managed under separate investment agreements with Schroder Management, Ltd., Anchor Capital Advisors, L.L.C., and DSM Capital Partners, L.L.C.
-All of these accounts give Salem the custodianship, but give Schroder Management, Ltd, Anchor Capital Advisors, L.L.C., and DSM Capital Partners the authority to manage the investments.
+All of these accounts give Regions the custodianship, but give Schroder Management, Ltd, Anchor Capital Advisors, L.L.C., and DSM Capital Partners the authority to manage the investments.

 The Vanguard 500 Index Fund and the Vanguard MidCap Fund are open-ended exchange traded funds and PIMCO Diversified Domestic Fixed Income Fund, the American Funds Europacific Fund, and the WCM Focused International Growth Fund are mutual funds.
+The LBC Credit Partners Investment Fund is a limited partnership.